IT Services Secure IT Multi-Factor Authentication (MFA)

 Follow the steps to register you Compatible Hardware Device (YubiKey) for MFA.

-2. When you login to a JCU system (once MFA-enabled) you will be prompted to register your mobile phone/hardware device for MFA.
+2. When logging in to JCU online services that uses MFA, you will be prompted to register your mobile or hardware device for MFA.

-More details on how to set yourself up for MFA are available in the Service Now Knowledge Base Article - MFA at JCU
+More details on how to set yourself up for MFA are available in the Register for MFA using an Authenticator app knowledge article.

 Common Questions